-Ensure that Berirab P is not administered into a blood vessel because of the risk of shock.
+Ensure that Human Rabies Immunoglobulin (Berirab P) is not administered into a blood vessel because of the risk of shock.

 True hypersensitivity reactions are rare.
-Berirab P contains a small quantity of IgA.
+Human Rabies Immunoglobulin (Berirab P) contains a small quantity of IgA.
 Individuals who are deficient in IgA have the potential for developing IgA antibodies and may have anaphylactic reactions after administration of blood components containing IgA.

 Rarely human rabies immunoglobulin can induce a fall in blood pressure with anaphylactic reactions, even in patients who had tolerated previous treatment with human immunoglobulin.

 Therapeutic measures depend on the nature and severity of the event.
 The current medical standards for shock treatment are to be observed.

 Patients should be observed for at least 20 minutes after administration of Human Rabies Immunoglobulin (Berirab P).